-In a cup or small bowl, mix together lime juice, fish sauce, soy sauce, sugar, chili sauce, garlic and sesame oil until the sugar has dissolved.
+In a cup or small bowl, mix together lime juice, fish sauce, soy sauce, sugar, chili sauce, minced garlic, and sesame oil until the sugar has dissolved.

 Taste test for a sweet-sour balance, adding more sugar if too sour for your taste.
 Note that the dressing will taste quite strong and salty now, but will be delicious when combined with the salad.

 Prepare the Salad